MileHacker Logo

 Photography & Sensitive Topics

-Always ask for permission before taking close-up photos of individuals, especially children.
+Always ask for permission before taking close-portrait photos, especially children.
 Respect requests for privacy if someone declines to be photographed.

 Photography Guidelines